Skip to main content

 Conclusion

-• Embedded Wallets — Dynamic handles wallet creation, auth, and message signing; no seed phrases.
+• Embedded Wallets — Dynamic’s JS SDK handles wallet creation, authentication, and message signing; no seed phrase management for users

-• KYC & Compliance — Iron’s hosted identity flow plus signed proof-of-ownership covers KYC and Travel Rule.
+• KYC & Compliance — Iron’s hosted onboarding flow handles identity verification, document signing, and Travel Rule compliance

-• Onramp — Users get a live quote and a vIBAN; EUR in via SEPA becomes USDC in their embedded wallet.
+• Onramp — Users send EUR via SEPA to a virtual IBAN and receive USDC in their Dynamic embedded wallet

 Additional Resources